When Does a Baby Need a High Chair?

-And as they grow older, their needs change, just like their feeding utensils and other objects.
+As your child grows older, their needs change, such as their feeding utensils and other objects in their daily life.
 An example of this is the high chair, which is used when infants are introduced to solid food.

 Likewise, the backrest should be durable enough to hold the child in place.